radgrad/docusaurus2/docs/developers/deployment/reference/settings-file.md

 ---
-title: settings.production.json
+title: settings.json
 ---

-This page documents the fields in a settings.production.json file.
+This page will document the fields associated with the settings.json file.